seasidesparrow/ADSMasterPipeline/README.md

 The pipeline will NOT send anything to SOLR/Metrics DB by default.
 You should trigger the update using a cronjob.
 There are two important modes:

-    - normal operation (`python run.py -r`) will discover all updates that happened since the last invocation and will send them to the `index-records` queue; the parameter force will be False; hence only documents that have both metadata, orcid claims, and non-bib data will get sent to solr
+    - normal mode (`python run.py -r`): will discover all updates that happened since the last invocation of the normal mode and will send them to the `index-records` queue; the parameter force will be set to False; hence only documents that have both metadata, orcid claims, and non-bib data will get sent to solr

-    - busy operation (`python run.py -r -f`) will discover all updates since the last invocation; and will send them to `index-records` queue and set force=True; this will force the worker to submit data to solr as soon as we have any updates (only biblio metadata need be present)
+    - pushy mode (`python run.py -r -f`) will discover all updates since the last invocation of the 'pushy' mode; and will send them to `index-records` queue and set force=True; this will force the worker to submit data to solr as soon as we have any updates (only biblio metadata need be present)

  It is **imperative** that both modes of operation be used together in the 24h cycle.
 The normal operation will ignore some (many)